grandnexus/binary_clock/README.md

 A binary clock which shows time in binary.

-This project is created based on the tutorial on https://fireship.io/lessons/build-a-binary-clock-flutter.
+This project is created based on the tutorial from https://fireship.io/lessons/build-a-binary-clock-flutter.

 ## Getting Started